High yield value investing

 Calculating Ted Baker’s sustainable growth rate

 With an annualised capital employed growth rate of 17.9% and a sustainable growth rate of 11.4%, it’s clear that Ted Baker’s growth over that decade was fuelled to a considerable extent by increasing debt and lease obligations faster than equity (there were no rights issues during that period).

 The implication is that Ted’s historic capital employed growth rate will not be sustainable in the longer-term, because eventually its debt and/or lease burden will become intolerable.
 And with such a large gap between actual and sustainable growth rates, there is a real risk that Ted’s rapid growth has sown the seeds of future problems.

 Let’s see how Ted’s actual growth compares to the more conservative self-funded growth rate.

 Calculating Ted Baker’s self-funded growth rate

 The self-funded growth rate says that if Ted Baker were to fund its growth purely from retained earnings and without increasing its debt or lease liabilities (perhaps by leasing stores for five years or so with a single cash payment up front, paid for out of retained earnings), then it would be able to sustain a growth rate of no more than 4.1%.

 That’s a very long way short of the company’s actual 18% capital employed growth rate, and it highlights just how much Ted has depended on higher risk external funding to fuel its rapid growth.

 But as I’ve said before, not all external funding is bad, and some use of external debt, lease or equity funding is quite sensible for most companies.
 So while fully self-funded growth may be the ideal, what I’m really interested in is the degree to which external funding has been used to drive growth.

 We can measure this with the growth funding ratio.

-One way to measure the degree of external growth funding is to compare the amount of additional external funding taken on to the average earnings produced over a period of time.
+One way to measure the degree of external growth funding is to compare the amount of additional external funding taken on to the average earnings produced over the last ten years.

 The higher the ratio of external growth funding to average earnings, the less sustainable the company’s growth has been.

 Here’s the calculation: